JuliaLinearAlgebra/BLISBLAS.jl/README.md

 └ [ILP64] libblis.so
 ```

+Note that the BLISBLAS package has to be loaded in every new Julia process.
+Upon quitting and restarting, Julia will start with the default OpenBLAS.

+## "Benchmark"
 The following simple example is run with `OPENBLAS_NUM_THREADS=64` and `BLIS_NUM_THREADS=64` on a 64-core AMD EPYC 7763 (Milan) CPU.

 ```julia